 - Living peaceably (Romans 12:18, Romans 14:19, Ephesians 4:3, 1 Thessalonians 4:9-13, Hebrews 12:14, James 3:17-18)

-Part 3: A Handy, Final Checklist
+4. A Handy, Final Checklist

-- Would your participation in or involvement with this dishonour or displease God?
+- Would my participation dishonour or displease God?
 (Matthew 22:37-38, Romans 12:2, 1 Corinthians 6:19-20, Ephesians 5:11, Colossians 3:5, 1 Thessalonians 5:22)

-- Could your participation in or involvement with this negatively impact your own spiritual growth or Christian duties?
+- Would this negatively impact my spiritual growth or Christian duties?
 (Ephesians 2:10, Ephesians 5:15-17, Colossians 3:1-2, James 4:17, 1 Peter 4:2)

-- Could your participation in or involvement with this become a legitimate stumbling block for another Christian?
-(Proverbs 22:6, 1 Romans 14:19, 1 Corinthians 8:9-13, 1 Corinthians 10:23-25)
+- Would this become a stumbling block for another Christian?
+(Proverbs 22:6, Romans 14:19, 1 Corinthians 8:9-13, 1 Corinthians 10:23-25)

-- Could your participation in or involvement with this cause non-believers to fall further away from Christ?
+- Would this cause non-believers to fall further away from Christ?
 (Matthew 18:6, 2 Corinthians 6:3, Colossians 4:5-6)

 The Takeaway